flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/first-column.md

 ### MAN MCT

 It is displayed with white text surrounded by a white box.
 It is displayed when at least one thrust lever is in the MCT/FLX detent and the other is at or below this detent.
+MCT is maximum continuous thrust and is the maximum thrust the engine can be set to for an extended period of time.

 ### MAN THR